 My thoughts are: even if an investment will make you money, why bother if there are superior options available?
 Why accept lower returns with greater risk?

 That’s precisely the case when it comes to investing in Myanmar.
+Opportunity costs are a very real factor.

 Sure, you can spend lots of time, money, and effort starting a company or getting a brokerage account in Myanmar.
 You may even prove successful and could potentially make a hefty profit along the way.